The National Videogame Museum

 This Halloween, take part in spooky activities across the whole museum!

-Earlier today (12th October 2020) we were delighted to find out that we have received critical support from Arts Council England’s Culture Recovery Fund.
+We’re delighted to find out that we have received critical support from Arts Council England’s Culture Recovery Fund.
 This grant enables us to keep operating through these incredibly unprecedented times.
-We’d like to thank all of our supporters, who have kept us going through our darkest hours at the […]

 Subscribe to the NVM mailing list